 The Long Fight

 The Sanders family had a long road ahead of them, but they had guidance along the way.
 Though Mindy is a nurse and Brett is a doctor, neither was familiar with Neuroblastoma.
-Wendy Ransom and Emily's Power for the Cure provided the help the Sanders needed.
+Wendy Ransom and Emily's Power for a Cure provided the help the Sanders needed.
 Wendy offered the full support of Emily's Power for a Cure, and explained that the organization's resources were available any time assistance was needed.
 Over the next year, Emily's Power for a Cure provided meals, friendship, and love to the Sanders family during an incredibly stressful time in their lives.

 The next year moved at a frantic pace as the family traveled several times a week to the oncology clinic at Children's Hospital at Erlanger.
 Colin underwent five rounds of chemotherapy, a stem cell transplant, three weeks of radiation, and antibody therapy, all of which combined for a successful outcome.
 Today, Colin has no evidence of disease and he looks forward to a career as a doctor.